micahcowan/bobbin/README.md

 Load tokenized (binary) AppleSoft BASIC file at boot.

-This option is effectively the same as `--delay-until INPUT --load `*arg*` --load-at 801`, except that it does some additional "fixup" to connect it to the BASIC interpreter (to tell it where the program start and end are).
+This option is effectively the same as `--load `*arg*` --load-at 801`, except that it does some additional "fixup" to connect it to the BASIC interpreter (to tell it where the program start and end are).
+If this option is not preceded by a  `--load`, `--load-at`, `--jump-to`, `--delay-until-pc`, or another `--load-basic-bin`, then it will automatically prefix itself with a `--delay-until-pc INPUT`, to ensure that the firmware finishes initializing before the basic program is loaded.
+If it *is* preceded by any of these options, then you may need to add the `--delay-until-pc INPUT` option yourself, depending on where execution will have reached before the `--load-basic-bin` option is honored.

 ##### --jump-to, --jump, --jmp *arg*